- Course Number:

 - Special Fee:

 Course DescriptionExamines soils and plant interrelationships.
 Introduces soil development and terms, physical, biological, and chemical properties, and the use of organic and inorganic means to provide optimum environment for plant growth.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Recommended: MTH 60 or instructor permission.
 Audit available.

 Intended Outcomes for the course